algosup/2023-2024-project-5-flutter-team-5/documents/Specification/TechnicalSpecification.md

 - Button with tag to add diplomas.
 - Localization (city and radius).
 - Button to choose the type of personality.
-- Button with tag to see different hobbies.

 **The filter page contains the following elements (Job-seeker side)** :